radiantlogic-v8/documentation-new/documentation/context-builder-guide/view-designer.md

 By setting a mapping for an attribute name, you are defining the name that appears in the virtual entries for this view.
 The value shown in the Virtual Name column is the name of the attribute in the virtual entries.
 If you would like to map an attribute to a different name, click in the Virtual Name column and set the name you would like to use.

+>[!note]
->**Note – if the view you are modifying the attribute mapping for is joined to other virtual views, and the attribute you are changing the mapping for is configured to be returned in the joined view, you must update the external join condition in the joined view to reflect the newly mapped attribute name.**
+>If the view you are modifying the attribute mapping for is joined to other virtual views, and the attribute you are changing the mapping for is configured to be returned in the joined view, you must update the external join condition in the joined view to reflect the newly mapped attribute name.

 ##### Object Tab